Why is there a “Meeting Required” hold on my registration?

 If you are a graduate student in the Department of Linguistics, each semester you must be advised about available and required courses by a Linguistics faculty member of your choice prior to registration.
 After you have been advised, Ethan will be notified by the faculty member with whom you consulted and will lift the advising hold, allowing you to register.

 My advising hold was lifted, so why can’t I register?

 Most likely, the enrollment appointment, which is set by the Registrar for each student indicating a registration date and time, has not occurred yet.
 The date and time set for your registration will be shown under “Enrollment Appointment” on your registration screen.
 Another reason a student cannot register is that a hold was placed by another department, such as the Bursar, Registrar, or other academic department that prevents registration.
-Cynthia cannot lift a hold placed by a department other than Linguistics.
+Ethan cannot lift a hold placed by a department other than Linguistics.

 Due to extenuating circumstances, I cannot complete the work in a particular class on time.
 Can I get an 'Incomplete' grade in that class?